From 'The Book of Witcheries'

 "Harold?
 Don't you know me?"
 Mary lifted her hood.
 In place of an evil, old hag, mum transformed herself into the beauty of her youth.
-It is an image we call carry inside.
-Only a witch knows how to turn time back for a moment's glimpse in reality's gauze.
+It is an image we all carry inside.
+Only a witch knows how to turn time back for a moment's glimpse, forming reality's gauze.

 "Mary?
 My god.
 After all these twenty odd years?"
 A coughing spasm racked the little man's chest.